+There are three main problem areas in old-school surveys: missing data, collinearity and direct questions.
 All of these problem areas can be corrected in the survey design, even if you're designing a paper-and-pencil survey, if you understand what types of data modern analytic techniques need.

-Missing Data
+Missing data

 Missing data in survey data sets are epidemic.
-Don't knows and skip patterns are the primary culprits here.
+Don't-knows and skip pat-

+© 2011 Quirk's Marketing Research Review (www.quirks.com).
+Reprinted with permission from the March 2011 issue.
+This document is for Web posting and electronic distribution only.
+Any editing or alteration is a violation of copyright. terns are the primary culprits here.
 Generally speaking, both are entirely unnecessary.
 And both are devastating to advanced analytics.

 Many advanced models do not handle missing data very well.
 Yes, we can attempt to do full-information data imputation and, yes, that is a much better way than mean substitution to address missing data values.
-But no data imputation technique nor any other analytic fudge factor will be as accurate as simply asking everyone the question in the first place.
+But no data imputation technique or any other analytic fudge factor will be as accurate as simply asking everyone the question in the first place.
 Most questions can be reworded so that skip patterns and don't-knows are not necessary.

 The only other alternative is to exclude large segments of your sample because you don't have data for them.
-This is fine (ok, perhaps tolerable) for cross-tabs but when using powerful statistical models to determine big questions such as "why do they buy?" - it's important to keep all the sample you can.
+This is fine (okay, perhaps tolerable) for crosstabs but when using powerful statistical models to determine big questions - such as "Why do they buy?" - it's important to keep all the sample you can.
 Not only do you need sample for statistical precision, you want to answer the big questions for everybody, not just for the tiny fraction that accidentally qualified for every skip in the survey.

-For example: we've been doing it this way for so long, the logic seems natural:
+For example: We've been doing it this way for so long, the logic seems natural: